 November 27, 1992 ~ K-pop, hip hop, R&B rapper, singer, actor, model Park Chanyeol, also mononymously known as Chanyeol, born in Seoul, South Korea ~ Member of boy band EXO, known for a string of 2010 hits in their native South Korea including the No.1 hits December 2014 (The Winter's Tale), Love Me Right, Monster, and Ko Ko Bop.
 Chanyeol has also ventured into acting for film and TV

 November 27, 1990 ~ Singer, rapper, songwriter Matthew Tyler Musto, commonly known as Blackbear, born in Daytona Beach, Florida, USA ~ Half of hip-hop, R&B duo Mansionz, the other half being Mike Posner.
 Co-wrote Justin Bieber's Boyfriend.
 Produced G-Eazy's These Things Happen.
-Has collaborated with artists such as Marc E Bassy, Maejor Ali, Palisades, Machine Gun Kelly, Rick Ross, Cam'ron, 2 Chainz, Mod Sun, Rivers Cuomo, Childish Gambino, Billie Eilish, Pharrell Williams, Miley Cyrus, Linkin Park, the Tiny Meat Gang, Jacob Sartorius, and others
+Has collaborated with artists such as Marc E Bassy, Maejor Ali, Palisades, Machine Gun Kelly, Rick Ross, Cam'ron, 2 Chainz, Mod Sun, Rivers Cuomo, Childish Gambino, Billie Eilish, Pharrell Williams, Miley Cyrus, Linkin Park, the Tiny Meat Gang, and Jacob Sartorius

 November 27, 1990 ~ Jerome Philip Herst, commonly known as lawyer, songwriter Jerry Herst, passed away in Alameda, California, USA ~ Perhaps best remembered for writing So Rare with Jack Sharpe.
 The song was first published in 1937 and would be a late-career hit for Jimmy Dorsey just months before his death in 1957.
 Others who have recorded the song include Carl Ravell, Gus Arnheim, Ella Fitzgerald, King Curtis, Chet Atkins.
 Herst has also collaborated with Felton Kaufmann, Richard O'Kreamer, and wrote or co-wrote a number of instrumental works and musicals.
 Herst practiced law from the mid-1930 through the mid-1940s ~ Herst was born in 1909

-November 27, 1986 ~ Pop singer, guitarist, songwriter Oritsé Williams, full name Oritsé Jolomi Matthew Soloman Williams, born ~ Member of boy band JLS, runner-up in the 2008 edition of the X-Factor talent contest aired on ITV.
+November 27, 1986 ~ Pop singer, guitarist, songwriter Oritsé Williams, full name Oritsé Jolomi Matthew Soloman Williams, born ~ Member of boy band JLS, runner-up in the 2008 edition of The X-Factor talent contest aired on ITV.
 The band released their eponymous JLS debut album the following year, which included the UK No.1 hits Beat Again and Everybody In Love.
 They would continue to reach the higher echelons of the UK charts before disbanding in 2013, reuniting in 2021.
 Well known songs include The Club Is Alive, Love You More, She Makes Me Wanna featuring Dev.

 November 27, 1983 ~ Stephen Paul Manderson, commonly known as hip-hop, grime rapper, songwriter Professor Green, born in Hackney, UK ~ Released his full-length Alive Till I'm Dead, which included the UK top 10 hits I Need You Tonight featuring Ed Drewett and Just Be Good To Green feat Lily Allen.
 Subsequent hits would include Read All About It, Remedy featuring Ruth-Anne and Lullabye featuring Tori Kelly